JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 We use these downstream evaluations, largely, as a secondary performance measurement.
 At the scales we evaluate, performance varies greatly across runs.

-> The weakness of accuracy based evaluation at this scale (and up a few OOMs further actually !!!) is made obvious by results on Fineweb-Edu and RefinedWeb (Li et al., 2024).
+> The weakness of accuracy based evaluation at this scale (and up a few OOMs further actually !!!) is made obvious by results on Fineweb-Edu (Penedo et al., 2024) and RefinedWeb (Li et al., 2024).
 > * @411M, 1x Chinchilla - Fineweb +2.9%
 > * @1.4B, 1x Chinchilla - Fineweb -0.9%
 > * @1.4B, 5x Chinchilla - Fineweb +2.4%